Keeping you safe – anti-social behaviour

 Once you have reported it please contact us with the incident report number and the officer’s name so we can work together to keep you safe.

-What situations are classed as ASB?
+What is classed as ASB?

 Arson

-This is a criminal offence, and you need to report it to the Fire and Rescue Service and Police immediately.
+• This is a criminal offence, and you need to report it to the Fire and Rescue Service and Police immediately.
 You must also let them know if you are concerned about your safety.

-Once you have reported it please contact us with the incident report number and the officer’s name so we can work together with you and the Police and Fire and Rescue Service.
+• Once you have reported it please contact us with the incident report number and the officer’s name so we can work together with you and the Police and Fire and Rescue Service.

 Hate crime

-A hate crime is any criminal offence which is perceived by the victim or any other person to be motivated by hostility or prejudice based on a personal characteristic.
+• A hate crime is any criminal offence which is perceived by the victim or any other person to be motivated by hostility or prejudice based on a personal characteristic.

 Dangerous dogs

+• Some dogs can become aggressive and bite other people or animals.
 Under the law, any dog – of any breed or type – can be considered dangerous in any place if it is not kept under control.

-The dog doesn’t have to bite anyone; it could just show aggressive behaviour that makes someone feel in fear for their safety.
+• The dog doesn’t have to bite anyone; it could just show aggressive behaviour that makes someone feel in fear for their safety.
+If you are in fear of your safety, please contact the police immediately.

 Group disorder

-This might involve groups who are causing criminal damage or threatening or intimidating residents.
+• This might involve groups who are causing criminal damage or threatening or intimidating residents.
 If the associated behaviour is of a criminal nature we encourage you to report this to the police immediately.

-You must also let them know if you are concerned about your safety.
+• You must also let them know if you are concerned about your safety.
 You can also report this directly to us.

 If you have reported it to the police, please contact us with the incident report number and the officer’s name so we can work together with you and the police.